 VRCA Investors Have Opportunity to Lead Verrica Pharmaceuticals Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 7, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Verrica Pharmaceuticals Inc. ("Verrica" or the "Company") (NASDAQ: VRCA).
+BENSALEM, Pa., July 13, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Verrica Pharmaceuticals Inc. ("Verrica" or the "Company") (NASDAQ: VRCA).

 Class Period: May 28, 2021 – May 24, 2022